Smart Grids Data Analysis: A Systematic Mapping Study

-\textbf{Interpretative (Construct) Validity}.
-Interpretative validity, deals with how much reliable are the conclusions that have been drawn from the evidence collected \cite{ref:petersen2013worldviews}.

-Researchers bias can play a role also in this context, as interpretation of data might be biased according to previous beliefs and thoughts, with confirmation bias being one of such biases \cite{ref:nickerson1998confirmation-bias}.
-We believe this threat to validity is reduced in the current SMS, as the research protocol involved evaluation of the data and drawing of conclusions from all the two researchers involved, so it did not constitute the view of an individual researcher.
-We also do not evaluate findings, rather the mapping of papers to different categories.
-Category building has to be considered as a subjective step, as some papers might be included in several categories.
-It was the decision of researchers to include the papers in the category that was considered the most relevant.

-\textbf{External Validity.} External validity deals with how much the findings could be generalized to other cases \cite{ref:petersen2013worldviews}.

-In our context, the relevance would be on how much we can generalize empirical results from the reviewed articles to the industrial context or among articles in the same category.
-In this SMS, we cannot generalize applied data analysis approaches to industrial context in the same domain, as the context might play a relevant role for the decision of the best approach to apply.

 \textbf{Repeatability / Reproducibility Validity.} Repeatability / Reproducibility Validity deals with how much repeatable (reproducible) the performed process is.
-Reproducible research can be defined as any research that can be reproduced from the published materials by other researchers independently \cite{ref:madeyski-wider2017}.
-Throughout the study, we followed the concept of reproducible research \cite{ref:madeyski-reproducible2015, ref:madeyski-wider2017}.
-Following the SMS protocol \cite{ref:budgen2006performing} and reporting accurately all the steps was one way to increase the repeatability and reproducibility of the current study.
-To improve reproducibility of the results, we shared all the research artifacts: bibtex files for the steps used in JabRef, and scripts used for the analysis (\url{https://figshare.com/s/954dedf3eec54045185b}).
+Researchers followed the SMS protocol and reporting guidelines \cite{ref:budgen2006performing}, together with sharing all the research artifacts: bibtex files for the steps used in JabRef, and scripts used for the analysis are available at \url{http://dx.doi.org/10.6084/m9.figshare.6804386.v1}.
+The material also includes additional analyses that could not fit in the paper, like the textual analysis (single terms, bi-grams, and tri-grams) of popular concepts in each category that were used to classify the articles.